thomasclarke1969/documentation/guide/ios/querying.md

 ```

 ##Compound Predicates
 For more sophisticated queries, applications can utilize the `LYRCompoundQuery` object to specify multiple constraints for a single query.
-Compound predicates consist of an array of `LYRPredicate` objects which represent individual constraints, in adition to a conjunction operator represented by an `LYRCompoundPredicateType`.
+Compound predicates consist of an array of `LYRPredicate` objects which represent individual constraints, in addition to a conjunction operator represented by an `LYRCompoundPredicateType`.

-The following demonstrates a compound predicate which will constrain the results set to objects that conform to the following critera:
+The following demonstrates a compound predicate which will constrain the results set to objects that conform to the following criteria:

 1. The `conversation` property is equal to the supplied `LYRConversation` object
 2. The `sentByUserID` property is equal to the supplied `<USER_ID>` value.